rjtmalik/checkout-submission/README.md

 ## Deployment
 For deploying the application, the yml file has been added to the project.

+## Client
+The apis can be invoked using the client dll for which the code is present in `Checkout.Com.PaymentGateway.Client`

 ## Security(Vulenrabilities)
 * The endpoints are currently open and no token is required to hit them.
 * There are no authorization checks on the endpoints and any one can create or view a payment